cusmart/cusmart.github.io/README.md

 ## List of Implemented Algorithms

 There are around 85 algorithms implemented so far.
-More is getting added as the development continues.
+Many are getting added as the development continues.

 | Name                                                        | Code      | Year |
 |-------------------------------------------------------------|-----------|------|